May 5, 2019

 road.
 Not a good sign.
 Already I could feel myself

-desert landscape, through the maze of trails towards a spot we
+through the desert, through the maze of trails towards a spot we

 frequent, passing other spots that should be empty, but